-We regulate the storage, use and disposal of all radioactive substances, including those from the non-nuclear industry.
+We regulate the management of radioactive substances, including those from the non-nuclear industry.
+This page provides information on the regulation of the non-nuclear industry.

 - What is the non-nuclear industry?